yogeshagr/golang/gopl/gopl.md

 - A channel has two principal operations, send and receive, collectively known as communications.
 A send statement transmits a value from one goroutine, through the channel, to another goroutine executing a corresponding receive expression.
-Both operations are written using the <- operator.
-In a send statement, the <- separates the channel and value operands.
-In a receive expression, <- preceds the channel operand.
+Both operations are written using the `<-` operator.
+In a send statement, the `<-` separates the channel and value operands.
+In a receive expression, `<-` preceds the channel operand.
 A receive expression whose result is not used is a valid statement.
 ```
 ch <- x     // a send statement
 x = <- ch   // a receive expression in an assignment statement
 <-ch        // a receive statement; result is discarded
 ```

-- Channel supports a third operation, close, which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
-Receive operations on a closed channel yield the values that have been sent until no more values are left; any receive operations thereafter complete immendiately and yield the zero value of the channel's element type.
+- Channel supports a third operation, "close", which sets a flag indicating that no more values will ever be sent on this channel; subsequent attempts to send will panic.
+Receive operations on a closed channel yield the values that have been sent until no more values are left; any receive operations thereafter complete immediately and yield the zero value of the channel's element type.
 ```
 close(ch)
 ```